IvanGDR/Connect-Remotely-to-Astra-Streaming-and-Execute-Pulsar-Admin-and-Pulsar-Client-Commands/README.md

 ```
 $ /opt/pulsar/apache-pulsar-2.10.0/conf > sudo mv client.conf client.conf.backuppulsar210
 ```
-Create a new client.conf file and paste the content of the downloaded conf.file obtained from the Astra Pulsar intance
+Create a new client.conf file and paste the content of the downloaded conf.file obtained from the Astra Pulsar intance.
+It should finally look like this:
 ```
 $ /opt/pulsar/apache-pulsar-2.10.0/conf > cat client.conf
 ```